 The Pocket WiFI bag already comes with the Pocket WiFi and charger.
 This makes it easier to keep all the stuff secured while you travel.

-So, if you’re planning to avail of the Pocket WiFi, check the below link to know more about the latest price and exact location to redeem your Japan Pocket WiFi rental.
+So, if you’re planning to avail of the Pocket WiFi, check the links below to know more about the latest prices and exact location to redeem your Japan Pocket WiFi rental.

 Of course, your choice depends on your preference.
 Weigh down your options like budget, the number of users, data usage, and convenience.